jakuzo/fwi-poker-fe/README.md

 This code base is slightly different than the primary FE challenge in that it communicates with the Api that I wrote: https://github.com/jakuzo/fwi-poker-api.

-Thus, inorder to test this code base locally, you will also need to run that api locally.
+Thus, in order to test this code base locally, you will also need to run the api locally.

 For request documentation see: https://github.com/jakuzo/fwi-poker-api.